ESTATE PLANNING

 PLAN.
 COORDINATE.
 COMMUNICATE.

-DISCLAIMER: Aligned Capital Partners Inc. (“ACPI”) is a full-service investment dealer and a member of the Canadian Investor Protection Fund (“CIPF”) and Investment Industry Regulatory Organization of Canada (“IIROC”).
+DISCLAIMER: Aligned Capital Partners Inc. (“ACPI”) is a full-service investment dealer and a member of the Canadian Investor Protection Fund (“CIPF”) and the Canadian Investment Regulatory Organization (“CIRO”).
 Investment services are provided through Blackburn Davis Wealth, an approved trade name of ACPI.
 Only investment-related products and services are offered through ACPI/Blackburn Davis Wealth and covered by the CIPF.
 Financial planning and insurance services are provided through Blackburn Davis Financial.
 Blackburn Davis Financial is an independent company separate and distinct from ACPI/Blackburn Davis Wealth.